zong-dev/huridac-legal/privacy-policy.md

 ### Use of Your Personal Data
 We may use your Personal Data for various purposes, including:
 - To provide and maintain our services.
-- To manage your Account and provide access to different functionalities.
 - To communicate with you regarding our activities and updates.
 - To manage your inquiries and requests.
 - For fundraising efforts and promoting our initiatives.